cSharpSmit/IST236_2024/README.md

 # IST236_2024
 This repository is for IST 236 Spring 2024
-This is the test branch
+This is the main branch